15 Spring Break Destinations within 3 Hours of Louisville

 5. Indianapolis, IN – My top pick for Indy is the Children’s Museum of Indianapolis.
 The place is huge and you can easily spend an entire day there.
 Check out the Sports Legend Experience!
 Read our review.
 Also, The Indianapolis Zoo is a fun place to visit on a sunny spring day.
 They even have a dolphin show!
 Have a racing fan in the family?
 A visit to the Indianapolis Motor Speedway and the Hall of Fame Museum is a must do!
 Check out Indy With Kids for lots of ideas for spring break close to Louisville.

-6. Natural Bridge State Park (KY) – A haven for those who enjoy hiking and breathtaking views.
+6. Natural Bridge State Park (KY) – Red River Gorge is a really fun area for families and has become increasingly popular during the pandemic.
+Read our post about tips for visiting Red River Gorge.
+A haven for those who enjoy hiking and breathtaking views.
 There is a skylift that operates beginning in early April.
 Call to verify dates.
 You can opt to take a day trip, camp out, stay in a cottage or in the lodge.
 Read our review here.

 8. French Lick, IN – Two historic hotels, French Lick Springs and West Baden Springs offer a variety of fun Spring Break activities for families.
 One of our writers visited last year.
 You can read her review here.
 Another option in town is Big Splash Adventure, an indoor waterpark and hotel.
 Check out our review.